University of British Columbia: Okanagan

-The campus had a 2019 enrolment of 10,708 undergraduate and graduate students, and has its own academic Senate.
+The campus had a 2019 enrolment of 10,708 undergraduate and graduate students and has its own academic Senate.
 UBC Okanagan offers 62 undergraduate and 19 graduate programs in a diversity of disciplines including Arts, Science, Fine Arts, Engineering, Nursing, Human Kinetics, Education, Management, Social Work and Interdisciplinary Graduate Studies.
 UBC's Faculty of Medicine delivers medical doctor training through the Southern Medical Program with facilities at UBC Okanagan and a clinical academic campus at Kelowna General Hospital.

-From 2005 through 2012, the Okanagan campus completed a $450 million CDN expansion with construction of several residential, teaching and research buildings.
-The expansion included the Charles E. Fipke Centre for Innovative Research, University Centre, the Engineering Management and Education building, the Arts and Sciences Centre, Reichwald Health Sciences Centre, and several new student residence buildings.
-The Commons building was opened in 2019, and in 2020 construction is underway on two additional student housing facilities—Nechako and Skeena residences.
+From 2005 through 2012, the Okanagan campus completed a $450 million expansion with construction of several residential, teaching and research buildings.
+The expansion included the Charles E. Fipke Centre for Innovative Research, University Centre, the Engineering Management and Education building, the Arts and Sciences Centre, Reichwald Health Sciences Centre and several new student residence buildings.
+The Commons building was opened in 2019 as an expansion to the Library building.
+Two additional student housing facilities, Skeena and Nechako, opened in 2020 and 2021 respectively.

 In 2010, UBC Okanagan campus grew from 105 ha. to 208.6 ha.
 Like the Point Grey campus, the Okanagan campus attracts Canadian and international students.

-UBC Okanagan campus plans to expand its campus in 2022 in downtown Kelowna.
-There will be three towers included in the project that stretches over two lots.
-The first tower will have underground parking for 260 vehicles, a ground floor that features an atrium, cafe and medical clinic, an eight-storey ‘academic podium’ with a larger footprint that acts as a stage for 24 storeys of student housing on top.
-Approximately 352 units of student housing will be available.
-The tower will be 34 storeys in total.